Bayern Ready For extraordinary Bellingham, Says Tuchel - UrduPoint

 "They believe in their strengths and they believe in their quality -- that's what makes them dangerous.
 It's definitely not just luck."

-Kimmich, who assisted the only goal in Bayern's 2020 final victory, said his side "don't need to hide" on Tuesday.
+Kimmich, who set up the only goal in Bayern's 2020 final victory, said his side "don't need to hide" on Tuesday.

 "Against Real Madrid, it's a little bit more special.
 They're a giant club.
 A Champions League semi, Bayern vs Real, everyone interested in football will be watching."